Android Lollipop: Release

 A developer preview of Android L, build LPV79, was released for the Nexus 5 and 2013 Nexus 7 on June 26, 2014, in the form of flashable images.
-Source code for GPL-licensed components of the developer preview was released via Android Open Source Project (AOSP) in July 2014.
+Source code for GPL-licensed components of the developer preview were released via Android Open Source Project (AOSP) in July 2014.
 A second developer preview build, LPV81C, was released on August 7, 2014, alongside the beta version of the Google Fit platform and SDK.
 As with the previous build, the second developer preview build is available only for the Nexus 5 and 2013 Nexus 7.

 On October 15, 2014, Google officially announced that Android L would be known as Android 5.0 "Lollipop".
 The company also unveiled launch devices for Android 5.0including Motorola's Nexus 6 and HTC's Nexus 9for release on November 3, 2014.
 Google stated that Nexus (including the Nexus 4, 5, 7, and 10) and Google Play edition devices would receive updates to Lollipop "in the coming weeks"; one more developer preview build for Nexus devices and the new SDK revision for application developers would be released on October 17, 2014.
 Update schedules for third-party Android devices may vary by manufacturer.

 The full source code of Android 5.0 was pushed to AOSP on November 3, 2014, allowing developers and OEMs to begin producing their own builds of the operating system.
 On December 2, 2014, factory images for Nexus smartphones and tablets were updated to the 5.0.1 version, which introduces a few bug fixes, and a serious bug that affected Nexus 4 devices and prevented the audio from working during phone calls.
 A device-specific Lollipop 5.0.2 (LRX22G) version was released for the first-generation Nexus 7 on December 19, 2014.

 Android 5.1, an updated version of Lollipop, was unveiled in February 2015 as part of the Indonesian launch of Android One, and is preloaded on Android One devices sold in Indonesia and the Philippines.
 Google officially announced 5.1 by releasing updates for existing devices on March 9, 2015.

 In 2015, Amazon.com forked Lollipop to produce Fire OS 5 "Bellini" for Amazon's Fire HD-series devices.